mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 After consenting to the requested scopes, we are redirected to the application with the tokens in the url query parameters.

-We can succesfully retrieve all claims inside the id_token :
+We can succesfully retrieve all claims inside the id_token:

 ```json
 {